Grant's Farm to reopen in May with small group experiences

 Grant’s Farm is also hiring in a variety of areas.

-Grant’s Farm has otherwise been closed since the beginning of the pandemic, but opened in the fall for a drive-through Halloween lights experience and again during the winter for a drive-through holiday lights experience.
+Grant’s Farm has otherwise been closed since the beginning of the pandemic but opened in the fall for a drive-thru Halloween lights experience and again in the winter for a drive-thru holiday lights experience.
 Both events sold out quickly.

 For more information or to book online, visit grantsfarm.com